AI Governance Association

 In pursuing this mission, the AI Governance Association (AIGA) places particular value on the following three principles:

-Realizing Societal Value: AI should be used in ways that respect societal values such as human dignity, diversity, safety, and the protection of the human environment.
+Adhering to social values: AI should be used in ways that respect societal values such as human dignity, diversity, safety, and the protection of the human environment.

 Building Trust through a Multi-Stakeholder Approach: All parties involved with AI should build and maintain mutual trust through open dialogue with stakeholders that goes beyond discussions within their own organizations.